New Orleans Street Photography Workshop

 To truly photograph anything worth seeing we must know it intimately.
 To know any place with an intimate knowledge we must be ready to be open to being impartial, free, and able to listen with our hearts and see with an honest lens...

 Zack Smith has been photographing New Orleans since the mid 1990's and has an intimate knowledge of the French Quarter and it's mood, it's light, and it's moments.
-After 4 years of trying to find the perfect moment for this workshop, Zack is excited to finally be able to offer a course on street photography photographing the city he loves and knows so well.
+After 4 years of trying to find the perfect moment for this workshop, Zack is excited to finally be able to offer a New Orleans photography class on street photography photographing the city he loves and knows so well.

 Zack Smith Photography’s "New Orleans Street Documentary Workshop" will teach you how to tell the story of the street through it's architecture, people, music, and light as we observe and create in The French Quarter and historic French Market of New Orleans, Louisiana.

 In this course we will discuss and photograph together the exciting elements of street documentary: establishing shots, visual storylines, candid portraits and engaging portraits, as well as close up detail scenes that help tell the complete story of our narrative.

 We will be walking the New Orleans French Quarter and French Market observing and photographing vignettes of daily street life.